 Maybe.
 If you want to hire me as a guest speaker for a university classroom, that’s free.
-If you have the crazy urge to hire me for a professional audience, that’ll cost you.
+If you have the crazy urge to hire me for a professional audience, that will cost you.
 If you are interested in hiring me to do actual aerospace technical writing, please refer to the Spaceflight Insider link above, this page for samples of my space-related writing, or my Publications page for links to my other writing.
-I might turn this page into a book someday.
+I might turn this page into a book eventually.
 Maybe.

 What’s with the “Heroic” thing, anyway?

 My primary bill-paying skill set is proposal writing.
 In that role, I want to write prose that helps good ideas win the day and help make the world a better place.
+I also believe technical writers can and should see themselves as heroic individuals who can make a difference in the world.
 See also this entry on the subject.

 How to reach or follow me